opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 # E-commerce Order
 This initiative is currently in its **pilot phase**.
-Only selected agencies are onboard.
+Only agencies in the pilot phase will see the mini-apps.

 If you are a **buyer** using the **E-commerce Order mini-app**, refer to sections **2 to 8**.